 Kindle e-book (2023)

 — Again and again and again and again, the author states Louise Brooks was born on November 14, 1906, and she starred in Pandora’s Box.
-(Remarkably, that film, and Diary of a Lost Girl and Miss Europe are the only three of Brooks 24 films mentioned in this book.)
+(Remarkably, that film, and Diary of a Lost Girl and Miss Europe are the only three of Brooks’ 24 films mentioned in this book.)
 This un-illustrated, un-footnoted 40-page eBook is repetitive, unoriginal, and contains factual errors.
 Besides chronological lapses, the author states that Brooks collaborated with George Balanchine and Isadora Duncan.
 She did NOT.
-Additionally, I wasn’t sure who the author is: Andreas Michaelides is named on the cover, though Ariel Ives is listed on amazon.
+Additionally, I wasn’t sure who the author is: the name Andreas Michaelides appears on the cover, though Ariel Ives is listed on amazon.
 Not recommended, not even for completeists.
 And not even for free. (don’t purchase on amazon)

 BOOKS ABOUT THE FILMS OF LOUISE BROOKS